 - A. Firm Description.
 Baltimore-Washington Financial Advisors was incorporated in 1986 and is a comprehensive Fee-Only wealth management firm, offering Financial Planning, Investment Management, Tax, and Business Services.
 As a Fee-Only advisor, BWFA only receives compensation directly from its clients for the services it provides to them.
-[See Item 12.A(3)(b), page 22] Because BWFA's compensation is not contingent on the purchase or sale of financial products, it can offer clients advice that is objective and unbiased.
+[See Item 14.A] Because BWFA's compensation is not contingent on the purchase or sale of financial products, it can offer clients advice that is objective and unbiased.
 Advisors and employees in BWFA's Financial Planning, Investment Management, Tax, and Business Services departments work as a team and take a holistic approach to analyzing each client's situation.
 BWFA's objective is to integrate the disciplines of planning, investments, and taxes so its clients can derive a greater benefit than they would if these issues were addressed individually.
 BWFA's principal owner is Robert Carpenter (100%). - B. Types of Advisory Services.
 BWFA offers services to clients in Financial Planning, Investment Management, Taxes, and Business Services as outlined below. - 1.
 Financial Planning Services BWFA provides the following types of planning services. - a.
 Financial Blueprint Plans- These plans address the issues of concern to people who are at or near the beginning of their careers.
 The objective of this type of plan is to identify ways for clients to embark on a healthy financial life.
 The Financial Blueprint highlights how to save for multiple priorities, finance major purchases, pay off debt, and begin investing for retirement.
 Advice is also given in the areas of tax minimization, education funding, insurance, and basic estate planning. - b.
-Pre-Retirement Plans- These plans address the issues that are of concern to people who are more than five years from retirement.
-The objective of this type of plan is to identify ways for clients to improve their financial situation so they can meet their current goals without sacrificing their longer-term retirement goals.
-Specific recommendations are provided in the areas of insurance, investments, savings, educational expenses, and other areas of concern to clients.
-In addition, the plan identifies estate planning issues that need to be addressed, including such things as wills, special needs trusts, and medical directives. - c.
-Retirement Plans- These types of plans address the myriad issues of concern to people who are within five years of retirement, or in retirement.
+Retirement and Estate Plans- These types of plans address the myriad issues of concern to people who are closer to retirement, or in retirement.
 The objective of this type of plan is to outline for clients how they can achieve their retirement goals and live in retirement with financial security.
 This is accomplished by developing detailed year-by-year financial projections and using sophisticated analytical tools (such as Monte Carlo simulation) to "test" different scenarios, and then helping clients identify the best course to follow.
-In addition, the plan identifies estate planning issues that need to be addressed. - d.
-Estate Plans- BWFA's estate planning service has three objectives: - Organize the client's financial affairs to make the estate settlement process as easy and as inexpensive as possible for the client's heirs, thereby promoting family harmony - Establish how the client's assets will be handled when s/he is no longer able to manage them - Minimize taxes (federal & state estate and income)
+In addition, the plan identifies estate planning issues that need to be addressed: - Organize the client's financial affairs to make the estate settlement process as easy and as inexpensive as possible for the client's heirs, thereby promoting family harmony - Establish how the client's assets will be handled when s/he is no longer able to manage them - Minimize taxes (federal & state estate and income)